pivotal-cf/om/README.md

 1. All global `om` flags
 1. The format for any inputs to non-experimental `om` commands.
 1. The format for any outputs from non-experimental `om` commands.
+1. The file filename of the Github relases.

 "**EXPERIMENTAL**" commands are still in development.
 We may rename them, alter their flags or behavior, or remove them entirely.